← Back

 By auditing the site's existing content, I identified opportunities to streamline and organize key content types.
 These informed the site map and wireframes moving into the content design phase.

-- Double the users (18.49%, up from 9.14%) clicking the CTA to the job board from the homepage.
+• Double the users (18.49%, up from 9.14%) clicking the CTA to apply to jobs

-- Slight uptake to Workforce 1 (the City's career service)
+• Slight uptake to Workforce 1 (the City's career service)